 Mgahinga Gorilla National park

 Located in Southern Uganda, it is filled with the Albertine Rift endemics and it has 180 bird species habituating in the area.
 Mgahinga has a trail of bamboo surrounding it and the birds can be seen resting along the gorge trail.
+See more about budget gorilla trekking in Africa.
 It also borders Rwanda and Congo and the bird species that are found in Mgahinga include the following, the Archer’s Robin chat, olive pigeon, Rwenzori batis, greater doubled collared sunbirds, brown crowned tchagra, western green tinker bird, kivu ground thrush, white starred robin, black headed wax bill and the cinnamon warbler.

 Budongo forest is located at the Albertine western rift valley edge and it is the largest natural forest in East Africa.
 It has over 350 bird species and these can be seen in the trees, grassland walking about most especially in the morning and evening hours.
 The different bird species found in Budongo forest include the black collared lovebird, brown twin spot, blue breasted African dwarf Kingfishers, Cassin’s spine tail, Ituri batis Chestnut capped flycatcher and the Nahan’s francolin.

 Rwenzori National Park is located in Western Uganda and it has the highest peak of 5110cm.
 A home to 177 bird species and of these 19 Albertine Rift valley endemics included.
 Birding is done while hiking through the forest and the different bird species to see include the swifts, Archer’s robin chat, long eared owl, Lagden’s bush shrike, blue headed and golden winged sunbird, slender billed starling, bearded vultures, Rwenzori Turaco, the cinnamon Chested bee eater and the white starred robin.